-- each person who then will beneficially own 5% or more of the then outstanding units; - all of the directors of Targa Resources GP LLC; - · each named executive officer of Targa Resources GP LLC; and - all directors and officers of Targa Resources GP LLC as a group.
+- each person who then will beneficially own 5% or more of the then outstanding units; - all of the directors of Targa Resources GP LLC; - each named executive officer of Targa Resources GP LLC; and - all directors and officers of Targa Resources GP LLC as a group.

 Name of Beneficial Owner(1) Common Units to be Beneficially Owned(3) Percentage of Common Units to be Beneficially Owned Subordinated Units to be Beneficially Owned Percentage of Subordinated Units to be Beneficially Owned Total Common and Subordinated Units to be Beneficially Owned

 Targa Resources Investments Inc.(2)

 Rene R. Joyce

 Peter R. Kagan

 Joe Bob Perkins

 Michael A. Heim

 Jeffrey J. McParland

 Roy E. Johnson

 James W. Whalen

 Paul W. Chung

-A11 1'
+All directors and executive efficers as a group ( persons)